skillcreatorai/Ai-Agent-Skills/README.md

 npx ai-agent-skills install ./my-custom-skill
 ```

 **One command.
 Every agent.** By default, skills install to Claude Code, Cursor, Codex, Amp, VS Code, Copilot, Goose, Letta, and OpenCode simultaneously.

 ## Why This Exists

 Every major AI coding agent now supports skills.
 But they're scattered everywhere.

-This repo curates the best in one place.
-Quality over quantity.
-All skills follow the [Agent Skills spec](https://agentskills.io).
+We also created our own repo to cureate the best in one place.
+Quality over quantity https://www.skillcreator.ai/explore  All skills follow the [Agent Skills spec](https://agentskills.io).

 ## Compatible Agents